'Speak up for Student Safety': Congress protests against holding JEE, NEET exams

 New Delhi, Aug 28: As Congress launches its nationwide protest against the JEE, NEET exams being conducted amid Covid-19, leader Rahul Gandhi shared a video of the campaign titled 'Speak up for Student Safety' on Twitter.

-In a statement AICC general secretary KC Venugopal said lakhs of students and parents from across the country are rightfully agitating and demanding postponement of the JEE-NEET exams, scheduled to be held in September.
+In a statement AICC general secretary K C Venugopal said lakhs of students and parents from across the country are rightfully agitating and demanding postponement of the JEE-NEET exams, scheduled to be held in September.

 He said the government's decision to hold these exams during the COVID-19 crisis has created huge concern among the students and parents.